-This Certification Assessment Instrument contains proprietary research, copyrighted material, and literary property of Private Education Assistance Committee (PEAC).
-No portion or part of this instrument may be modified, copied, quoted, reproduced, published, distributed, or transmitted in any form or by any means, whether printed, mimeographed, typewritten, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of PEAC, except in the case of brief quotations for non-commercial uses permitted by relevant Philippine laws governing copyright, with proper citation, or for purposes of using this Certification Assessment Instrument by schools in relation to their application for the ESC Certification with PEAC.
+This Certification Assessment Instrument contains proprietary research, copyrighted material, and literary property of the Private Education Assistance Committee (PEAC).
+It is protected under the Intellectual Property Code of the Philippines (RA 8293) and other applicable laws.
+No portion of this document may be modified, copied, quoted, reproduced, published, distributed, or transmitted in any form or by any means-including but not limited to printing, photocopying, recording, or electronic methods-without prior written permission from the PEAC.
+Exceptions apply only to:

+Brief quotations for non-commercial uses as permitted by law, with proper citation.
+Authorized school use strictly for applications related to their application for the ESC Certification with PEAC.